The Bispectrum of Intrinsic Alignments: II. Precision Comparison Against Dark Matter Simulations: Simulations and Data Analysis

 where $N_\Delta$ is the number of closed triangles in the bin.
 The estimators for the bispectra are given by explicitly summing all wavevector triplets $(\mathbf{k}_1,\mathbf{k}_2,\mathbf{k}_3)$ that enter a given triangle bin.
 Importantly, we do not employ any shot noise subtraction schemes for the bispectrum.
 Furthermore, the results of Paper I also justify symmetrizing the \textit{parity-even} multipoles over all six triangle side permutations.
 We thus consider the symmetrized estimator

 when $XYZ$ is parity-even.
+This renders the covariance matrix diagonal in triangle space in the Gaussian approximation \cite{bakx_bisp}.
 To this end, for the parity-even sector we will consider only ordered triangle bins which satisfy $k_1 \geq k_2 \geq k_3$.
 When enumerating these bins, they are ordered `lexicographically', i.e. the first few bins are $(1,1,1),(2,1,1),(2,2,1),(2,2,2), (3,1,1), \dots $ et cetera.
 Note that this setup includes open triangles such as $(2,1,1)$ for which the bin centers do not form a closed triangle; we discuss this in more detail below.
-We use a radial bin width of $\Delta k =0.4/30 \,h$/Mpc which approximately equals $2k_f$, where $k_f$ is the fundamental mode.
+We use a radial bin width of $\Delta k =0.4/30 \,h$/Mpc which approximately equals $2k_f$, where $k_f = 2\pi / L$ is the fundamental mode.
+The bin width is chosen to strike a balance between having too few modes per bin (and hence very large discreteness effects) and loss of information due to over-compressing the data vector.
 For example, for triangles with side lengths up to the maximum wavenumber $k_\text{max} = 0.2\,h/\text{Mpc}$ there are $15$ radial wavenumber bins, resulting in a total of $428$ ordered triangle bins.
 For the parity-odd bispectra, which have an odd number of B-modes, i.e. $B_{\delta \delta B}, B_{\delta E B}, B_{EEB}$ and $B_{BBB}$ we will consider all triangles with the sole restriction $k_1 > k_2$; this results in $917$ triangles in the parity-odd sector for $k_\text{max} = 0.2\,h/\text{Mpc}$.
 Note that this restriction must necessarily be applied for all bispectra except for $B_{\delta EB}$, since they are symmetric in their first two arguments.
 In the case of $B_{\delta EB}$, we add to these triangles also the ones with $k_1 = k_2 = k_3$, of which there are 15.
 Under these assumptions, the Gaussian covariance of all multipoles (both even and odd) is diagonal in the triangle bins\footnote{In the even case, this was already argued in Paper I. For the odd case, it can be shown from Eq.
 (E9) from Paper I by observing that $P_{XB}(\bb{k}) = 0$ whenever $X \neq B$.
 The parity-odd covariance would not be diagonal if we also included the $k_1 > k_2$ part of the data vector for $B_{\delta EB}$.} and also has no cross-correlation between even and odd multipoles.